Course Outline

 Control the Boot Process for Government

-Manage the boot process to control services offered and to troubleshoot and repair issues, ensuring stable system operations for government agencies.
+Manage the boot process to control services offered, and to diagnose and resolve issues.

 -